redraskal/meadow/README.md

-# Timeline
+# Meadow

-A Discord bot for notifying users on sent messages with subscribed keywords/phrases.
+A Discord bot for notifying users on messages containing subscribed keywords/phrases.

 To install dependencies: